xixifish/movie-recommender/notes/progress.md

 **Q4.
 Is 5,000 films the right size?**

 Set for now.
 Bigger works technically.
 10,000 is a 9MB download and a 25ms rerank.
-The blocker is the vote floor, which drops from 986 to about 450 and makes Finding 8 worse.
+The blocker is the vote floor, which drops from 986 to about 450 and makes finding 8 worse.
 If it needs to grow later, split retrieval from reranking.
 Worked out in `docs/02-method.md`, section 9.

-**Q5.
-Should names be in vectors at all?**

-The titles of the movies are not included in the vector, but the cast and crew's names are used.
-See Finding 9 and `docs/02-method.md` step 5.

 **Q6.
-The searching results are hard to improve.**

-Some queries cannot get good results naturally, so it's worth considering whether the product should show a default film set before any query.
-And if there was a default film set, which films are suitable, the most voted, or a set chosen to be unlike each other?
+What should the first list be?**

+There should be a default film list for the user to mark from, and it should be films unlike each other rather than the most voted (current version), chosen by rules.
+And the rules haven't been confirmed yet.

 ---

-Two old questions are now answered:
+Questions now answered:

 - _Do reviews help?_ Yes.
 83% coverage, and they earn real weight in run 2.
 - _How should cast be used?_ As a normal field.
 Automatic weights solves it and the people's names search works well.
+- _How much does each tap count?_ The numbers are set.
+In `rank.js`: W_QUERY:
+  a = 1.00, W_LIKED: b = 0.75, W_SAVED: s = 0.60, W_DISLIKED: c = 0.15, stored
+  as -0.15 and added.
+Recorded in finding 13, 15 Sep 2026.
+Whether they are the right numbers is still open, and needs people.
+See Q3.
+- _Does the query fade?_ No. `W_QUERY = 1.0`, and the query keeps full weight until a new search replaces it.
+Decided 14 Sep.
+Marks are averaged, so more marks never outgrow it.
+See finding 13.
+- _Should names be in vectors at all?_ The titles of the movies are not included in the vector, but the cast and crew's names are used.
+See finding 9 and `docs/02-method.md` step 5.

 ---